Understanding Cape Town

 It is a mesmerizing storytelling experience, told within the context of Cape Town, referring to the architecture, landmarks, and spatial planning of the city throughout.
 It will provide you with astonishing insight into the Cape Town (and South Africa) of today.

 The tour focuses on the background story of Cape Town and unpacks its complex, contested and fascinating history from ancient times to the 20th Century.
-For a complete Cape Town story, best is to combine this tour with the Mesmerizing Midtown tour, explaining the more recent history from Apartheid times to the democratic South Africa of today.
+It focuses on our first two storytelling themes, mentioned on our welcome page – Ancient to Dutch Times (1200-1795) and British Times (1795-1910).
+While we briefly mention the 20th and 21st centuries, including apartheid and democracy, it is impossible to talk about those in detail on this tour.
+For a complete Cape Town story, best is to combine this tour with the Contemporary Cape Town City tour, explaining the more recent history from Apartheid times to the democratic South Africa of today.

 This is followed by the events that shaped Cape Town: